tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/动态与公告/产品公告/TKE Kubernetes Revision 版本历史_intl_en.md

 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/97527" rel="nofollow">pr97527</a>, which fixes the issue where map access operations are not synchronized in cpumanager (kubelet).</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/100190" rel="nofollow">pr100190</a>, which automatically deletes the volume directory left by orphaned Pod (kubelet).</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/92614" rel="nofollow">pr92614</a>, when all containers of the Pod whose restart policy is RestartPolicyOnFailure exit successfully, no new sandbox will be created (kubelet).</li>
-<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/94833" rel="nofollow">pr94833</a>, which fixes the issue where the image tag does not match in status when Pod image has multiple tags (kubelet).</li>
+<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/94833" rel="nofollow">pr94833</a>, which fixes the issue where the image tags in status do not match when Pod image has multiple tags. (kubelet)</li>
 	        </ul></td>
 </tr>
 <tr>